-Richard Rogers’ iconic Wimbledon house provides GSD and its students with a living lab for the study of the built environment in post-World War II Europe.
+From 2015-2021, Richard Rogers’ iconic Wimbledon house provided GSD and its students with a residence to study urban, architectural, and design elements of post-World War II Europe.

 Investigating and Transforming the Built Environment

-Harvard University Graduate School of Design’s (GSD) commitment to design excellence and societal engagement extends around the globe and now across the pond with the gift of 22 Parkside—a house in southwest London designed by prominent British architect Richard Rogers.
+Harvard University Graduate School of Design’s (GSD) commitment to design excellence and societal engagement extended around the globe with the gift of 22 Parkside—a house in southwest London designed by prominent British architect Richard Rogers.

-Rogers donated the house to our U.K. entity for the benefit of GSD and established a new fellowship program, the Richard Rogers Wimbledon House Research Program, which aims to investigate urban, architectural, and design elements—particularly of post-World War II Europe—that improve and transform the built environment.
-Following extensive repairs and renovations, the house and property are now used to accommodate fellows during their residency and host lectures, symposia, and related events.
+Rogers donated the house to our U.K. entity for the benefit of GSD and established a new fellowship program, the Richard Rogers Wimbledon House Research Program, which aimed to investigate urban, architectural, and design elements—particularly of post-World War II Europe—that improve and transform the built environment.
+Following extensive repairs and renovations, the house and property were used to accommodate fellows during their residency and host lectures, symposia, and related events.

-Although our U.K. entity maintains ownership and upkeep of the house and property, GSD maintains full responsibility for all programmatic activities.
+Although our U.K. entity maintained ownership and upkeep of the house and property, GSD maintained full responsibility for all programmatic activities.

 Harvard Global Services in England

-This project operates under our local entity, Harvard Global U.K. As a registered U.K. charity and private company, we’re able to support a variety of activities and services across England and Wales.
+This project operated under our local entity, Harvard Global U.K. As a registered U.K. charity and private company, we’re able to support a variety of activities and services across England and Wales.

 - Securing U.K. charity and Gift Aid registration